sidmulajkar/sidsblog/sidmulajkar/content/references.md

 - [Firewalls Don’t Stop Dragons](https://firewallsdontstopdragons.com/podcast/).
 Focus on raising the awareness of everyday, non-technical people on the crucially important topics of cybersecurity and privacy.

-- [Naomi Brockwell "NBTV"](https://odysee.com/@NaomiBrockwell:4).
+- [Naomi Brockwell "NBTV"](https://do.piped.video/channel/UCSuHzQ3GrHSzoBbwrIq3LLA).
 NBTV: a privacy, technology, blockchain channel.

+- [Mental Outlaw](https://do.piped.video/channel/UC7YOGHUfC1Tb6E4pudI9STA).
+This channel is dedicated to helping people become more proficient with linux, scripting, and privacy in general.

+- [Techlore](https://techlore.tech/).
+Another great site with great training and tutorials.
+Check their “resources” page, too.

 ---